UTSA vs. Houston: Odds, spread, over/under - September 2

 UTSA vs. Houston Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup listed on individual sportsbooks.
+Take a look at the odds, spread and over/under for this matchup posted on individual sportsbooks.

 |Favorite